oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 ## Task 1 : Collect Source Database Details

-1.Login to the source database system using the Public IP.
+1. Login to the source database system using the Public IP.

    Username to login : opc

    Use the private SSH key generated earlier.

 2. Check the Operating System version of the source database.

    Execute the below command after login in as "opc" user.

    ```text
    <copy>